BurntSushi/globset/README.md

 If you have a Rust nightly compiler and a recent Intel CPU, then you can enable additional optional SIMD acceleration like so:

-**WARNING**: Building with the `simd-accel` feature on the latest Rust nightly does not work because the [`encoding_rs`](https://crates.io/crates/encoding_rs) crate hasn't yet migrated to the new SIMD infrastructure, and the old SIMD infrastructure no longer works on the latest nightly version of Rust.

 ```
 RUSTFLAGS="-C target-cpu=native" cargo build --release --features 'simd-accel'
 ```